The Healthy Power Alliance Podcast

 From a summary of the transcript: "Zak touches on the importance of trust, and talks about his awareness of his own power and how it can be used and misused.
 BMT is trying to distribute power more evenly by using circles and consent-based decision making, but Zak sees this as a journey, and sees the challenges: sometimes people find it hard to take responsibility.
 But overall, Zak believes that giving people more power can lead to better decision making, a healthier organisation, and more flourishing employees."
 (Gemini)

-Zak - LinkedIn
+Zak on LinkedIn

 Healthy Power Alliance